Taciann62/OIBSIP-Data-Analysis-/Retail Sales Data 2023.README.md

 - Busiest Days/Peak sales day: Tuesday (161 - count of purchases in 2023)
 - Least busiest day: Thursday (123 - count of purchase in 2023)

+### Overall Monthly Sales Trend:
+- May recorded the highest revenue and transaction volume, indicating a seasonal or promotional sales peak.
+- March and September experienced the lowest sales, suggesting off-peak periods where demand stimulation strategies may be required.
+- Electronics showed high volatility, while Clothing maintained a more consistent trend across months.

 ### Customer Analysis
 ##### The groups provided insights into customer behaviour toward the products and also their spending ability.
 - Young Adult(18-24) = 74,650 in revenue 366 qty purchase